Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Related works

 where $\|\cdot\|_{1}$ denotes $\ell_1$-norm which sums the absolute values of a vector, and $\lambda>0$ is the sparsity parameter.

 The advantage of ScSPM is that the sparse representation $\mathbf{c}_{i}$ has a small number of nonzero entries and it can represent $\mathbf{x}_{i}$ better with less reconstruction errors.
-Extensive studies~\cite{Wang2010,Yang2009} have shown that ScSPM with linear SVM is superior to the original SPM with nonlinear SVM on a range of databases.
-The disadvantage of ScSPM is that each data point $\mathbf{x}_{i}$ is encoded independently, and thus the sparse representation of $\mathbf{x}_{i}$ cannot reflect the class structure.
-Moreover, the computational cost of sparse coding is very high.
-Any medium-sized data set will bring up scalability issue with ScSPM.
+Extensive studies~\cite{Wang2010,Yang2009} have shown that ScSPM with linear SVM is superior to the original SPM with nonlinear SVM.
+The disadvantage of ScSPM is that each data point $\mathbf{x}_{i}$ is encoded independently, and thus the sparse representation $\mathbf{c}_{i}$ cannot reflect the class structure.
+Moreover, the computational complexity of sparse coding is very high so that any medium-sized data set will bring up scalability issue with ScSPM.
+Motivated by SPM and ScSPM, a lot of works have been proposed, e.g., nonlinear extensions~\cite{Gao2013TIP}, supervised extensions~\cite{Zhou2013}, and multiple descriptors fusing~\cite{Yang2009Group}.